Boston Creates: Purpose, values, and vision

 - A Boston that fosters creative thinking as a way of solving our problems great and small.

-Under the leadership of Mayor Walsh, we will continue to work together across social, cultural, geographic, and sector boundaries to bring the power of creativity to bear on the city’s challenges, great and small, and invent the Boston we want to live in for years to come.
+We will continue to work together across social, cultural, geographic, and sector boundaries to bring the power of creativity to bear on the city’s challenges, great and small, and invent the Boston we want to live in for years to come.
 We know we can do this because Boston educates, innovates, incubates, celebrates, collaborates, and participates—but most of all, Boston Creates.